isabella232/RTN/readme.md

       * MyUser ='???'
       * TempDB ='???'
       * SchemaName = '???'

-  * Email Notification SMPT Server Info
-      * sender_email = '???'
-      * receivers = ['???','???',...]
-      * password = '???'
-  * Set Default Database in the DDL Installation File ddl/RTN.ddl
+  * Set Default Database in the DDL Installation File ddl
-      * Do a complete replacement of '?' to target database name'
+      * Do a complete replacement of '???' to target database name'

 # Installation Steps:
   * Initiate a Teradata session through SQL Assistant, Teradata Studio or BTEQ
-  * Run RTN_Install.ddl Install through successful completion
+  * Run CUST_RTN_Install.ddl Install through successful completion
   * Check the logs and database for additional Tables/Views/Stored Procedures
-  * Run Python Script RTN_ETL.py for initial static table load as well first initial load
+  * Run Python Script CUST_RTN_ETL_STATIC_DATA.py for initial static table load as well as first initial load
+  * Check the logs and database for record counts
+  * Run Python Script CUST_RTN_ETL_SRC_TO_STG.py for Source to Staging load
+  * Check the logs and database for record counts
+  * Run Python Script CUST_RTN_ETL_STG_TO_CORE.py for Source to Staging load
+  * Check the logs and database for record counts
-  * Schedule the Python Script Load to be run Daily or manually run for updates
+  * Schedule the Python Scripts to be run Daily or manually run for updates

 # Tableau Dashboard Refresh:
   * Tableau requires refresh process after initial load for each of the 11 data sources